-1.9 4-Byte AS Numbers
+1.9 32-bit AS Numbers

-RIPE NCC will assign 4-Byte AS Numbers according to the following timeline:
+RIPE NCC will assign 32-bit AS Numbers according to the following timeline:

-- From 1 January 2007 the RIPE NCC will process applications that specifically request 4-byte only AS Numbers and assign such AS Numbers as requested by the applicant.
-In the absence of any specific request for a 4-byte only AS Number, a 2-byte only AS Number will be assigned by the RIPE NCC. - From 1 January 2009 the RIPE NCC will process applications that specifically request 2-byte only AS Numbers and assign such AS Numbers as requested by the applicant.
-In the absence of any specific request for a 2-byte only AS Number, a 4-byte only AS Number will be assigned by the RIPE NCC. - From 1 January 2010 the RIPE NCC will cease to make any distinction between 2-byte only AS Numbers and 4-byte only AS Numbers, and will operate AS
+- From 1 January 2007 the RIPE NCC will process applications that specifically request 32-bit only AS Numbers (AS numbers that can not be represented with 16 bits) and assign such AS Numbers as requested by the applicant.
+In the absence of any specific request for a 32-bit only AS Number, the RIPE NCC will assign a 16-bit AS Number. - From 1 January 2009 the RIPE NCC will process applications that specifically request 16-bit AS Numbers and assign such AS Numbers as requested by the applicant.
+In the absence of any specific request for a 16-bit AS Number, the RIPE NCC will assign a 32-bit only AS Number.

-Number assignments from an undifferentiated 4- byte AS Number allocation pool.
+• From 1 January 2010 the RIPE NCC will cease to make any distinction between 16-bit AS Numbers and 32-bit only AS Numbers, and will operate AS Number assignments from an undifferentiated 32-bit AS Number allocation pool.